USDA sets guidelines for healthier school meals

 That lunch would replace a meal of a hot dog on a bun with ketchup, canned pears, raw celery and carrots with ranch dressing, and low-fat chocolate milk.

 As part of the new standards, schools will receive another 6 cents a meal.
-The USDA also will increase the number of inspections of school menus.
+The $3.2 billion needed to implement the program for five years covers the cost of food and increased USDA inspections of school menus.

 Food and beverages sold in vending machines and other school sites "will also contribute to a healthy diet," the USDA statement said.